michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw4.md

 # Homework 4: Sequence labeling ([CS 2731 Fall 2023](https://michaelmilleryoder.github.io/cs2731_fall2023/))
 **Due 2023-11-09, 11:59pm**. *Instructions last updated 2023-10-30.*

 In this assignment, you will manually decode the highest-probability sequence of part-of-speech tags from a trained HMM using the Viterbi algorithm.
-You will also fine-tune a BERT-based model for named entity recognition (NER).
+You will also fine-tune BERT-based models for named entity recognition (NER).

 <!--
 The learning goals of this assignment are to: